Why Unschooling is Better for My Family Than Sudbury Schooling

 At first, I leaned towards school-based because I believed that self-directed education would best take place amongst a plethora of peers.
 This led me to immerse my family in the local Sudbury School to gain a better understanding.
 My wife and I became volunteer staff members, taking our 3- and 1-year-old sons with us.
 After several months, we decided to decrease our involvement from two days to one day per week at the Sudbury school in order to give us more room and space to properly consider home-based self-directed education.

-Over the past couple months, I’ve come to the realization that home-based self-directed education is the better option for our family.
+Over the past couple months, I’ve come to the realization that home-based self-directed education is the better option for our family (See "How We Are Planning On Homeschooling Our Kids").
 I view the home as the best environment for supporting self-directed education.
 In short, I have slowly come to favor home-based over school-based self-directed learning.
 For me, it comes down to the importance of needs and culture.

 The Importance of Needs